vmware-archive/AndroidIntelliJStarter/README.md

-Instructions on installing pivotal's git scripts for supporting `git pair xx yy`, for example.

-Based on IntelliJ 10.5

-#Android
+# Android
-Download the latest Mac SDK from here: http://developer.android.com/sdk/index.html Unzip to ~/
+Download the latest Mac SDK from here: http://developer.android.com/sdk/index.html

+Unzip the archive and move the android-sdk-mac_x86 dir to ~/android-sdk-mac_x86.
+*This project assumes that android lives in ~/android-sdk-mac_x86*  You will need to fix some paths in several places if you deviate from this.

 Add the android tools to the PATH.
-Assuming th SDK Dir is in ~/android-sdk-mac_x86:
+Assuming the SDK Dir is in ~/android-sdk-mac_x86 and that you are using .bash\_pivotal rather than .bash\_profile or .bashrc:

+    # Note: change .bash_pivotal to .bash_profile or .bashrc if needed
     echo "export PATH='$PATH:$HOME/android-sdk-mac_x86/tools'" >> $HOME/.bash_pivotal

-Make sure it works by running the `android` command:
+Open a new Terminal window and make you can run the `android` command:

+    # in a new Terminal window:
     android

-Download all of the SDKs you think you need, with or without the Google APIs.
+Use the Android SDK and AVD Manager to download all of the SDKs you think you need.
-If you think you will use Google Maps then install the Google APIs.
+If you need Google Maps then install the Google APIs under Available packages => Third party Add-ons.

 Note: This project assumes you have SDK Platform Android 2.1 installed.
 You can change this in `default.properties`